TomerFi/alexa_skill_ask_my_pc/README.md

 2- add the line **"facebook": "https://www.facebook.com/"** to our *action_map.json* file.<br/>
 Which means that for every time the skill receives the action named facebook, the skill will then open https://www.facebook.com/ in our default web browser.

+### Testing our skill
+Well, actually if you got this far, your skill is already working, so you can just say *Alexa, start my computer* to invoke the skill or you can go back to amazon devloper portal like we did [here](#setting-up-a-skill-interface-with-alexa), go into the test tab and scrol down to the *Service Simulator*, type *start computer* (or whatever invocation phrase you chosed) and you can see the reply from your web server.</br>
+Try saying: *Alexa, ask computer to open facebook* or type *ask computer to open facebook* in the testing tab, the result will be facebook opening up on the default browser on your computer.</br>
+Before leaving this guide, please take a look in the [*Logs section*](#logs) in order to understand how to correctly read the log files if you ever need to.

 ### Logs